When “Invest in Yourself” Isn’t the Whole Story

 I Thought I Was Protected…

-This has been on my heart.
+This has been on my heart for a while.

 Then life happened.

 I ended up needing short-term disability, which turned into long-term disability for 18 months.
-But it only paid 30% of my income.
-I was a single mom.
-I had kids to provide for.
-I had bills to pay.
-So I did what many people do:
+It paid 30% of my income.

-Because I was now a higher risk.
+Because I had a history now.
+Because I was a higher risk.

-And even now, I’m still feeling the effects of it.
+That has been one of the most significant financial mistakes of my life.
+And I’m still feeling the effects of it.

 We mandate car insurance.
 We mandate house insurance.